2024 Zumbro 50 Mile Endurance Run Participant Guide

 Lodging in Wabasha (15 miles)

-Camping is available right at the start area for everything from tents to the largest RVs.
+Camping is available right at the start area for tents and RV’s (note that there is no water or power hookups and the wells at the campground are not on this time of year).
 There is self serve registration near the entrance.
-The daily camping fee is $16.00 (subject to increases).
+The daily camping fee is $17.00 per night (subject to increases) – be sure to pay the fee!
+Pre-registering is not necessary.
 More info can be found on the DNR website HERE.

 Grocery stores and gas stations in Wabasha, Lake City and Plainview